RunestoneInteractive/httlads/_sources/Instacart/market_basket.rst

 column for 2 tells us that 2 was purchased with 3 (3 times).
 If we kept both triangles we could look at either the row or the column.

-Let's build the item item matrix for the instacart data and see what we can learn!
+Let's build the item-item matrix for the instacart data and see what we can learn!

 The first thing we'll need is a list of unique order ids.
-In the toy example above, we were able to just use a range of numbers, because we knew that the numbers started at 1 and went sequentailly.
+In the toy example above, we were able to just use a range of numbers, because we knew that the numbers started at 1 and went sequentially.

 .. code:: python3